 Detailed instructions and resources to help you begin using EMode Photonix can be found here.

-The evaluation is based on an oral exam, which will focus on a design study you will make involving one or more research papers related to optical technologies.
+Evaluation will be based on an oral exam, centered on a design study you will develop, incorporating one or more research papers related to lightwave technologies.

-For those that would like to attend the exam, please send your abstract to Nicolas Volet by email before the above deadline.
+For those that would like to attend the exam, please send your abstract to Nick Volet by email before the above deadline.

 The exam is oral, and the duration is 20 min.